The insider advice on this page is from one of Wendy’s Trusted Travel Experts for New Zealand: Jean-Michel Jefferson of Ahipara.

 Saffron, in Arrowtown, is another superbly consistent restaurant that serves a mix of New Zealand and Asian-inspired dishes.
-Everything is good here—though I’m partial to the rabbit and the curry.
+Everything is good here—especially the rabbit and the curry.

 Meal worth the splurge

-Our West Coast Picnic.
+Jean-Michel’s West Coast Picnic.
 It begins with a jetboat trip down the gin-clear waters of the Makarora and up the pristine Wilkin, with the Southern Alps as your backdrop.
-After some exploring, your driver will find a secluded spot, where he’ll tie the jetboat to a birch tree and spread out a feast of wild local specialties that would typically include crayfish (lobster), paua (abalone), whitebait and venison back steaks, all washed down with the best New Zealand wines.
+After some exploring, your driver will find a secluded spot, where they’ll tie the jetboat to a birch tree and spread out a feast of wild local specialties that typically includes crayfish (lobster), paua (abalone), whitebait, and venison back steaks, all washed down with the best New Zealand wines.
 After the meal, if you’ve gone easy on the wine, you can try your hand at driving the jetboat yourself.
-At $2,100 for the day it’s a bit of a splurge, but worth every penny!

 New Zealand is a true year-round destination, but each season has its advantages.
-February would be my pick for the best summer month, with the most reliable dry and warm weather.
+February has the most reliable dry and warm weather.
 Temperatures begin dropping slightly in March, which is nice for hikers and cyclists.
 April and May bring beautiful autumn colors and cooler weather.
-August is the top month for skiing: We have some of the finest heli-skiing in the world, and combining this with a tropical island can be fun.
-If you’re not in search of great beach weather (it can be cool even in February and March), then any time is good for the vast majority of travelers, although some lodges do close for our winter.
+August is the top month for skiing: The country has some of the finest heli-skiing in the world, and combining this with a tropical island can be fun.
+If you’re not in search of great beach weather (it can be cool even in February and March), then any time is good for the vast majority of travelers, although some lodges do close for the winter.

-The very peak season in New Zealand runs from mid-December to mid-January.
-Our advice is to avoid this if possible.
+Avoid the very peak season in New Zealand, which runs from mid-December to mid-January.
 Christmas surcharges, changeable weather, and sheer volumes of holiday travelers—visitors and New Zealanders alike—make this quite a harried time.

 Bus tours that promise to show you New Zealand but deliver nothing but long hours on a seat with the country’s splendor sealed off by a window.

 When multiple flights arrive together, it can be quite busy.
-If you are arriving after a long flight and do not want to stand in line, we can arrange to have you escorted through priority exits.
+If you are coming off a long flight and do not want to stand in line, Jean-Michel can arrange to have you escorted through priority exits.